Kubuskiller/socketController/README.md

 # How to use #
 1. clone repo
+2. npm install
+3. *FIX1: try install with Cmake*
-2. npm install *FIX: try 'npm install -g windows-build-tools' before 'npm install opencv4nodejs'*
+4. *FIX2: try 'npm install -g windows-build-tools' before 'npm install opencv4nodejs'*
-3. Copy path of server.js -> run 'node {path}' in cmd
+5. Copy path of server.js -> run 'node {path}' in cmd
-4. run a server on localhost and open index.html
+6. run a server on localhost and open index.html